wajihullahbaig/DeepNeuralNetworks/README.md

         1. Random states for both Python and Matlab have been set using the 'twister' algorithm
         2. For debugging the code, I have added a single line of code that runs Matlab/Pyhon in a sequential way.
-        3. Some functions from Matlab like nnsetup() have been replaced by a constructor in Python like FFBONN.NN
+        3. Some functions from Matlab like nnsetup() have been replaced by a constructor in Python like FFBPNN.NN
+        4. Collections are collections of data structures used by different classes.

 # Dependencies/Dev Tools/Platform
 	1- Anaconda 4.1.1